opennetworkinglab/onos/web/gui2/README.md

-# ONOS GUI 2.1.0
+# ONOS GUI 2.3.0

-This project is based on __[Angular 7](https://angular.io/docs)__ and __[ES6](http://www.ecma-international.org/ecma-262/6.0/index.html)__ (aka __ES2015__),
+This project is based on __[Angular 9](https://angular.io/docs)__ and __[ES6](http://www.ecma-international.org/ecma-262/6.0/index.html)__ (aka __ES2015__),
 as an alternative to the 1.0.0 GUI which was based off __[AngularJS 1.3.5](https://angularjs.org/)__

 Building, testing and running lint are all handled by Bazel.
 See web/gui2/BUILD file.

-To use this new GUI you simply have to start the GUI in a running ONOS at the __onos>__ cli:
+To use this new GUI you simply have to ensure it is running on ONOS at the __onos>__ cli:
 ```
 app activate gui2
 ```
 and the gui will be accessible at [http://localhost:8181/onos/ui](http://localhost:8181/onos/ui)

-Gui2 can also be loaded every time ONOS starts by adding it to ONOS_APPS
+Gui2 is loaded by default as ONOS starts since it is added to ONOS_APPS
 ```
 export ONOS_APPS=${ONOS_APPS:-drivers,openflow,gui2}
 ```

-The original legacy GUI is also loadable as an app, and is available at the same web resource onos/ui The legacy GUI should be disabled if GUI2 is active and vice versa
+The original legacy GUI is also loadable as an app, and is available at the same web resource onos/ui on port 8181
+The legacy GUI should be disabled if GUI2 is active and vice versa
 ```
 app deactivate gui
 ```

 As usual with ONOS if you want to run it in a different language set the __ONOS_LOCALE__ environment variable to the locale you want before starting onos. e.g.
 ```
 ONOS_LOCALE=fr_FR SHLVL=1 bazel run onos-local -- clean debug
 ```